openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 2. Check that the network connection is normal.
 3. Check that the application has the network access permission.
 4. Perform related operations again.

+## 12300014 Domain Account Not Authenticated

+**Error Message**

+The domain account is not authenticated.

+**Possible Causes**

+The domain account has not logged in.

+**Solution**

+Log in using the domain account.

+## 12300015 Duplicate Short Name

+**Error Message**

+The short name already exists.

+**Possible Causes**

+The short name used to create the account already exists.

+**Solution**

+Change the short name and try again.

+## 12300016 Login Accounts Reached the Limit

+**Error Message**

+The number of logged in accounts reaches the upper limit.

+**Possible Causes**

+The number of login accounts has reached the upper limit.
+No more accounts can be used to log in.

+**Solution**

+Log out of the system and log in to the system using a new account.

 ## 12300101 Incorrect Credential